 Whether you're completely new to strength training, working out in general, or getting back into it after a long break - take it slow.
 Starting a new workout program is exciting at first, in fact, motivation is usually at an all-time high during this time!
 But don't let that initial excitement lead you to schedule 5-6 workouts your first week.
 Doing too much, too soon is a common mistake beginner make that can have dire consequences.

 Ideally, you want to train 3-5 times a week, but if you're just starting out you should work your way up to it.
 Start by scheduling three full-body workouts a week, and after you've adjusted to your new workout schedule, you can start increasing the days you train.
-So, for the first two weeks or so focus on full-body movements, include upper and lower body movements, and some core exercises as well.
-Once you're adjusted to your new routine, you can start splitting your workouts by muscle groups to target them extensively for better growth.
+So, for the first two weeks or so focus on full-body movements, including upper and lower body movements, and some core exercises as well.
+Once you've adjusted to your new routine, you can start splitting your workouts by muscle groups to target them extensively for better growth.
 As an example, you can work your lower body one day, chest and triceps the next day, and then back and biceps.
 Basically, you want to split your workouts by major muscle groups in a way that allows the muscle worked to rest for 24-48 hours between training sessions.

-Again, start with three workouts a week, and don't forget to throw in some cardio on your non lifting days!
+Again, start with three workouts a week, and don't forget to throw in some cardio on your non-lifting days!
 Aim to do 150 minutes of moderate cardio a week, or 75 minutes of high-intensity cardio a week.
 As far as what type of cardio to do, pick something you enjoy and that aligns with your fitness goals!

 Focus on nailing your form first